-- We can iterate over T and E several times and still stay in O(N), if the number of iterations is a constant. - Classifying all triangles to be in T_L and/or T_R can be done in O(N) (see Algorithm 6). - Since E is sorted, any sub-list of E will be sorted as well. - Two sorted lists of length O(N) can be merged to a new sorted list in O(N) using a single mergesort iteration. - Triangles that are completely on one side of the plane will have the same events as in the current node (see Figure 1a). - Triangles overlapping p generate events for both E_L and E_R .
-These triangles have to be re-clipped (see Figure 1), and thus generate new splits that have not been in E. - For reasonable scenes [1], there will be (at most) O(√N) triangles overlapping p.
+- We can iterate over T and E several times and still stay in O(N), if the number of iterations is a constant. - Classifying all triangles to be in $T_L$ and/or $T_R$ can be done in O(N) (see Algorithm 6). - Since E is sorted, any sub-list of E will be sorted as well. - Two sorted lists of length O(N) can be merged to a new sorted list in O(N) using a single mergesort iteration. - Triangles that are completely on one side of the plane will have the same events as in the current node (see Figure 1a). - Triangles overlapping p generate events for both $E_L$ and $E_R$ .
+These triangles have to be re-clipped (see Figure 1), and thus generate new splits that have not been in E. - For reasonable scenes [dKvV02], there will be (at most) $O(\sqrt{N})$ triangles overlapping p.